 The Lady Vanishes was such a success that the same writing team and a number of the actors were reunited to make another movie of the same sort, this time directed by Carol Reed.
 More on that movie next week.

-The Lady Vanishes is in the public domain, and I post here for your enjoyment a perfectly nice print from The Internet Archive.
+The Lady Vanishes is in the public domain, and there is a a perfectly nice print from The Internet Archive you can watch here.
 The Criterion Collection version, available for purchase, looks even better and also includes some wonderful extras.